FairSquare analyses every Australian suburb for property investors — score, yield, risk and a full investment verdict.

 Inputs for this suburb sit at the top of our calibration tier.
 The model is not guessing.

-The model rates Cecils Hills a 6.3/10 and classifies it as "Workhorse Investment".
+Unlock 9 signals — A$25 →FairSquare's model rates Cecils Hills, New South Wales 6.3 out of 10 (Workhorse Investment) as of June 2026.
 Cecils Hills presents a workhorse investment profile, primarily driven by capital appreciation rather than immediate rental yield, with 6% price growth over 12 months.
 This is underpinned by critically low housing supply and an ultra-low 0.8% vacancy rate, demonstrating robust structural demand 36 kilometres from the Sydney Central Business District.